 - 100 gr gluten free potato starch (or other gf starch)

-- 2.5 tbsp ground flaxseed + 9 tbsp water
+- 2.5 tablespoon ground flaxseed + 9 tablespoon water

 - 120 gr margarine / vegan butter

 - 200 gr plant-based gluten free "cream cheese" or creamy cashew sauce (you can find the link to my recipe up in the post)